20 Top Things to Do in Hong Kong in 4 Days

 14) Stroll Along Tsim Sha Tsui Promenade

 The city´s charm consists of, among other things, the beautiful Victoria Harbor.
-Strolling along the Tsim Sha Tsui Promenade – while looking at the harbor- is definitely a must.
+Strolling along the Tsim Sha Tsui Promenade – while looking at the harbor- is definitely a must and was one of the things I actually enjoyed the most.

 15) Do a Harbor Cruise